Welcome to my GitHub Blog.

 I have studied Offensive Security topics for many years and work in a highly-sensitive industry as a cybersecurity professional.
 Previously, I worked in Information Technology for over twenty years, and I have always been ‘fascinated’ with ‘exploitation’.
-I have completed all the requirements and criteria to earn the OSCP, OSCE (discontinued), and OSCE3 certifications.
+I have completed all the requirements and criteria to earn the OSCP, OSCE (discontinued), and OSCE3, and OSEE certifications.
 You can find me on GitHub and LinkedIn.
 And you can view my Offensive Security credentials on Accredible.
-I hope to take the OSEE at least once!

 Here I will write about things I find interesting, and hopefully about things that I struggle to find elsewhere.